WannaBeSuperteur/2020/AI/kaggle_generalized/readme.md

 test_example.csv 0 1 3t 4t 7d
 ```

-* line 1: 0th and 1st column is NUMERIC, 3rd and 4th column is considered as TEXT, and 7th column is DATE/TIME.
+* line 1: train input data file is ```input_example.csv``` and in this file, 0th and 1st column is NUMERIC, 3rd and 4th column is considered as TEXT, and 7th column is DATE/TIME.
-* line 2: 0th column is NUMERIC, 3rd and 5th column is considered as TEXT, and 6th column is DATE/TIME.
+* line 2: train output data file is ```output_example.csv``` and in this file, 0th column is NUMERIC, 3rd and 5th column is considered as TEXT, and 6th column is DATE/TIME.
-* line 3: 0th and 1st column is NUMERIC, 3rd and 4th column is considered as TEXT, and 7th column is DATE/TIME.
+* line 3: test input data file is ```test_example.csv``` and in this file, 0th and 1st column is NUMERIC, 3rd and 4th column is considered as TEXT, and 7th column is DATE/TIME.

 ## deepLearning_model.txt: specify deep learning model ##
 ### layer settings ###